OctopusDeploy/docs/docs/packaging-applications/build-servers/index.md

 :::hint

 The Verbose logging option can be used to include more detail in the build logs.
-This includes a complete output of all of the build information being passed to Octopus, which can be very helpful when troubleshooting.
+This includes a complete output of all of the build information being passed to Octopus, which can be useful when troubleshooting.

 :::